niejn/tinyFIX/README.md

 **Using message queues instead of TCP :** Many internal enterprise FIX applications work with message queues like Tibco or Solace.
 You can use tinyFix with those by implementing a transport class ( see FixTcpTransport class) and using your implementation by setting fixSession.fixTransport variable.

+**Loading FIX messages from files :** You can call FixMessage::loadFromFile method which will return a list of FixMessage objects.
+It will ignore the lines starting with a hash.

 **Limitations :** Current FIXServer is supporting only single client.

 **Example applications :** You will find example FIX server, client and concurrent client automation in examples directory : https://github.com/akhin/tiny_fix/blob/master/examples